Oosterscheldekering: Operation

 The dam is manually operated but if human control fails, an electronic security system acts as a backup.
 A Dutch law regulates the conditions under which the dam is allowed to close.
 The water levels must be at least three meters above regular sea level before the doors can be completely shut.
 Each sluice gate is closed once a month for testing.
 Emergency procedures are tested on pre-scheduled dates.
 Once the test is passed, the shutters are quickly opened again to create a minimum amount of effect on tidal movements and the local marine ecosystem.
 It takes approximately one hour to close a door.
 The cost of operation is €17 million per year.

-The full dam has been closed twenty-eight times since 1986, due to water levels exceeding or being predicted to exceed the three metres.
+The full dam has been closed twenty-eight times since 1986, due to water levels exceeding or being predicted to exceed three metres.
 The last time was on January 31 2022, because of Storm Corrie.